 - crashing into other people or things

-It’s not clear what causes sensory issues in children.
-It’s also not clear if this can occur on its own.
+It’s not clear what causes sensory issues in children, though

 Possible abnormal brain activity could change how the brain responds to senses and stimuli.

-Many doctors don’t believe sensory issues are their own disorder.
+Many doctors don’t believe sensory issues on their own account for a separate disorder.
 But what is clear is that some people do have issues processing what they feel, see, smell, taste, or hear.

-In most cases, sensory issues occur in children.
-Many of these children are on the autism spectrum.
-Adults on the spectrum can experience sensory issues, too.
+In most cases, sensory issues occur in children, but adults can experience them too.
+Many children with altered sensory processing are on the autism spectrum.

-Other conditions or disorders connected to sensory issues include:
+Conditions or disorders connected to sensory issues can include:

 People who have ADHD may have trouble concentrating or sitting still.
-People with sensory issues may struggle to sit still because they crave sensory interactions with the world around them, or are bothered by their environment.
+People with sensory issues may have trouble sitting still because they crave sensory interactions with the world around them, or are bothered by their environment.

-Sensory issues aren’t an official condition.
-That means there is no formal criteria for a diagnosis.
+Sensory processing disorder isn‘t an officially recognized neurological condition.
+This means there is no formal criteria for a diagnosis.

-Instead, doctors, educators, or healthcare providers who work with children who have issues with processing sensory information work off what they see in the child’s behaviors and interactions.
+Instead, doctors, educators, or healthcare professionals who help children with issues processing sensory information work from what they see in the child’s behaviors and interactions to determine how to best support them.
 Generally, these sensory issues are highly visible.
-That makes a diagnosis easier.

-In some cases, professionals may use the Sensory Integration and Praxis Tests (SIPT) or the Sensory Processing Measure (SPM).
-Both of these tests can help healthcare providers and educators better understand a child’s sensory functioning.
+In some cases, professionals may use questionnaires such as the Sensory Integration and Praxis Tests (SIPT) or the Sensory Processing Measure (SPM).
+Both of these tests can help healthcare professionals and educators better understand a child’s sensory functioning.

-If you suspect your child has sensory issues, these signs may indicate it’s time to speak with your doctor:
+If you suspect your child has sensory issues, these signs may indicate it’s time to consult a doctor: